-Code redit
+Code Title Credit

+Hours

-Pre-entry Require ours
+Pre-entry R equirements:

-ENG 101 College Composition I (MOTR ENGL 100) 3

-COM 200 Communication Between Cultures 3

-or SOC 101 Introduction to Sociology (MOTR SOCI 101)

-high school chemis ts are required to have completed two semesters of stry with lab or one semester of college chemistry with 1 or higher) with "C" grade or higher within 5 years of rsing program.
-0-5
+ENG 101 College Composition I (MOTR ENGL 100) 3 COM 200 Communication Between Cultures (MOTR SBSC 101) 3 or SOC 101 Introduction to Sociology (MOTR SOCI 101) Chemistry: Studen ts are required to have completed two semesters of 0-5 high school chemistry with lab or one semester of college chemistry with lab (STLCC CHM 101 or higher) with "C" grade or higher within 5 years of applying to the nursing program.

-, , t or above the MTH 140 level.
-Please note: MTH 165 and leet the math requirement for the nursing program.
-0-3
+Math proficiency at or above the MTH 140 level.
+Please note: MTH 165 and 0-3 MTH 166 will not meet the math requirement for the nursing program.

-school biology with are required to have completed two semesters of high n lab or one semester of college biology with lab (STLCC with "C" grade or higher within 5 years of applying to the
+Biology: Students are required to have completed two semesters of high school biology with lab or one semester of college biology with lab (STLCC BIO 111 or higher) with "C" grade or higher within 5 years of applying to the nursing program.

+General Education

+PSY 200 General Psychology (MOTR PSYC 100) 3

 BIO 207 Anatomy and Physiology I (MOTR LIFS 150LAP) 4

-PSY 200 General Psychology (MOTR PSYC 100) 3

-Career General Ed lucation
+General Education OII

 PSY 205 Human Growth and Development (MOTR PSYC 200) 3

 BIO 203 General Microbiology I 4

 BIO 208 Anatomy and Physiology II 4

 XXX xxx Social & Behavioral Sciences: Civics Requirement 3

-Program Requirer ments
+Program Requirements

 NUR 151 Fundamentals of Nursing 7

+• •

+NUR 151 Fundamentals of Nursing 7

 NUR 152 Nursing Laboratory Practicum I 1

 NUR 154 Nursing Laboratory Practicum II 1

 NUR 153 Nursing of Adults and Children I 9

 NUR 251 Nursing of Adults and Children II 10

 NUR 253 Management Skills in Nursing 3

+NUR 252

-NUR 252 Nursing of Adults and Children III 8
+Nursing of Adults and Children III

-Total Credit Hours 6 66-78